RedDragonWebDesign/BlueThrust5/readme.md

 - Customizable control panel menu
 - Shoutbox

-## Bugs, Security Issues, Feature Requests

-Please report all bugs, security issues, and feature requests.

-Your feedback is essential.
-Feel free to make lots of issues if you want.
-I will investigate and respond to each.

-Please create a GitHub account, then [create an issue](https://github.com/RedDragonWebDesign/BlueThrust5).

 ## Need help?

 Do you just want these scripts up and running?
 Not interested in the technical details?
 I'm available for hire.
 I can help with any/all of the following: